kubhargavi/MapReduce-Simulator/README.md

 This will search for word_to_find in sample.txt using 4 worker processes.

 ─ main.c: Driver program
-─ mapreduce.c: Core logic for map and reduce
+─ mapreduce.c: Core logic for map and reduce<br />
-─ user_functions.c: Custom map/reduce functions
+─ user_functions.c: Custom map/reduce functions<br />
-─ mapreduce.h: Header file for mapreduce functions
+─ mapreduce.h: Header file for mapreduce functions<br />
-─ user_functions.h: Header file for user-defined functions ─ input-moon10.txt: Sample input files for testing
+─ user_functions.h: Header file for user-defined functions<br />
+─ input-moon10.txt: Sample input files for testing<br />

 Map Phase:
 The input file is split into N parts based on the number of processes.